MLHale/nebraska-gencyber-modules/web_services_and_iot_using_littlebits_droids_and_ifttt/README.md

 <!-- TOC END -->
 ### Before We Start
 <!--Last lesson link leads to a page with no content-->
-In the [last lesson](../intro_to_components_using_littlebits_droids/README.md), you saw how versatile, modular, and cool Littlebits was to work with.
-It was easy to plug and play different modules together following simple `design patterns` to make cool, simple apps.
+In the [last lesson](../computational_thinking_and_design_process_using_littlebits_droids/README.md), you saw how versatile, modular, and cool Littlebits was to work with.
+It was easy to plug and play different modules together following simple `design patterns` to make simple designs and inventions.
 Now, imagine everything you saw before can be hooked up to the internet and **controlled using a smartphone or online app**.
 We are going to do _THAT_ now!

 ### Step 1: Create an Account / Login to Littlebits portal!
 To start we need to create an account: